trevor-harris/GitPractice/readme.md

 This is a testing project for learning Git.

-And now were active on github.
+Now were active on GitHub.com please like and subscribe.

 This is for testing purposed only!